 - Leafy green vegetables

-- Dried fruits such as raisins, prunes and apricots
+- Dried fruit like raisins, prunes, and apricots

 - Prune juice

-- Bread, pasta, cereal and other foods made from fortified, enriched or whole grains.
-Whole gains include wheat, oats, corn and rice.
+- Bread, pasta, cereal, and other foods made from fortified, enriched, or whole grains.
+Whole grains include wheat, oats, corn, and rice.

 - Q: HOW CAN I TAKE CARE OF MYSELF?

 - A: Follow your doctor's orders.
 Don't drink or smoke.
-Take your medications and vitamins as prescribed.
+Take medications and vitamins as prescribed.
 Iron tablets may cause constipation or upset your stomach.
 If you have these problems, try drinking more fluids and taking your pills at mealtime.
-Iron can make your bowel movements very dark... don't be concerned.
+Iron can make your bowel movements very dark.
+Don't be concerned.
 The dark color is caused by the extra iron in your diet.
 It is not harmful.

 Remedies for Morning Sickness